Bridgeconn/usfm-grammar/tree-sitter-usfm/Notes_on_grammar_building.md

 8. All markers in introduction are optional.
 Not being able to define a rule like that.
 So made at least one midIntroMarker mandatory.
 9. \s5 and \s# with empty text is supported even though it is not as per usfm docs
 10. like iex, cd also doesn't have a Rank in sty.
-11. Dont we need to ensure at leat one v marker occurs before any verseText comes in the chapter? how can me ensure that?
+11. Dont we need to ensure at leat one v marker occurs before any verseText comes in the chapter? how can we ensure that?
 Does paratext throw error for this?
 12. phi marker not shown in docs, but present in sty.
 Adding it in grammar.